GITEC 2026 - Agenda

 Opening Ceremonies

-GITEC 2026 will kick off with an informal Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.
+GITEC 2026 will kick off with a Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.

 Read More

-GITEC 2026 will kick off with an informal Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.
+GITEC 2026 will kick off with a Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.

-The Welcome Reception will begin around 5:00 PM and is open to all registered attendees.
-Guests are encouraged to stop by, grab a drink, and reconnect with colleagues, speakers, sponsors, and exhibitors in a casual environment before the conference officially begins.
+The Welcome Reception will begin around 4:30 PM and is open to all registered attendees.
+Guests are encouraged to stop by, grab a drink, and reconnect with colleagues, speakers, sponsors, and exhibitors in a casual environment before the event officially begins.

-GITEC 2026 will kick off with an informal Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.
+GITEC 2026 will kick off with a Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.

 Read More

-GITEC 2026 will kick off with an informal Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.
+GITEC 2026 will kick off with a Welcome Reception at the Omni Hotel, giving attendees an opportunity to connect ahead of the main conference programming.

-The Welcome Reception will begin around 5:00 PM and is open to all registered attendees.
-Guests are encouraged to stop by, grab a drink, and reconnect with colleagues, speakers, sponsors, and exhibitors in a casual environment before the conference officially begins.
+The Welcome Reception will begin around 4:30 PM and is open to all registered attendees.
+Guests are encouraged to stop by, grab a drink, and reconnect with colleagues, speakers, sponsors, and exhibitors in a casual environment before the event officially begins.

 Monday, May 4th: Overview Schedule